Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fed-Span Operations

 To ensure that { $\bm{\Gamma}^{\mathsf{GD}, (k)}$} complies with the tree prerequisites outlined in Sec.~\ref{subsec:sketch}, we note that imposing \eqref{cons:tree_2} (the cycle-removal constraint) for the downward-directed tree requires matrix multiplications up to the { $(N-1)^{\text{th}}$} order, which is computationally intensive.
-Additionally, without~\eqref{cons:tree_2}, applying~\eqref{cons:tree_1} (the edge-limiting constraint) results in an excessively large solution space, potentially yielding sub-optimal, disconnected trees.
+Additionally, without~\eqref{cons:tree_2}, solely applying~\eqref{cons:tree_1} (the edge-limiting constraint) can result in disconnected (cycled) graphs.
 To address these challenges, we take two steps: (i) Tailoring~\eqref{cons:tree_1} specifically for downward-directed trees to reduce the solution space. (ii) Integrating~\eqref{cons:tree_2} directly into our optimization solution.
 Specifically, we modify~\eqref{cons:tree_1} for downward-directed trees, resulting in the following CCR:

 This CCR ensures that each satellite { $n'$} in the tree either receives the dispatched model from exactly one satellite (i.e., it has one predecessor node, making term (a) equal to one) or serves as the root (making term (b) equal to one), but not both.
 This is enforced by setting the sum of (a) and (b) to one.
-Further, integration of \eqref{cons:tree_2} into our optimization turns out to be a natural phenomenon detailed in the following remark. \begin{remark}[Natural Cycle Removal with Delay and Energy Consideration] The constraint \eqref{cons:tree_2}, combined with \eqref{cons:tree_1}, serves two main purposes: (i) ensuring the tree is connected, and (ii) making it cycle-free.
+Further, integration of \eqref{cons:tree_2} into our optimization turns out to be a natural phenomenon detailed in the following remark. \begin{remark}[Natural Cycle Removal with Delay and Energy Consideration] The constraint \eqref{cons:tree_2}, combined with \eqref{cons:tree_1}, serves two purposes: (i) ensuring the tree is connected, and (ii) making it cycle-free.
 Henceforth, we will derive the energy and latency expressions for model dispatching and aggregations over the downward- and upward-directed trees.
 These expressions are later integrated into the optimization problem in Sec.~\ref{sec:optimization_problem}, which jointly minimizes the overall energy, latency, and ML model performance metrics.
-Cycles in the directed graph can trap model exchanges in infinite loops, leading to excessive delay and energy consumption.
-Minimizing delay and energy metrics naturally discourages the formation of such cycles, and combining with \eqref{cons:tree_1} or its equivalent \eqref{cons:SGD_2}, it ensures a fully connected cycle-free graph, that is a tree. \end{remark}
+As cycles in the directed graph can lead to redundant model exchanges that in turn cause excessive delay/energy, minimizing delay/energy metrics naturally discourages the formation of cycles, and combined with \eqref{cons:tree_1} or its equivalent \eqref{cons:SGD_2} ensures a proper tree structure. \end{remark}